Meet the CPL Team

 Email: andre364@msu.edu

 Jordan Schebel is a senior double majoring in psychology and human biology.
-After graduating, she hopes to plan on attending medical school and pursuing a career in psychiatry.
-In her spare time, she loves to paint and explore new music.
+After graduating, she plans on attending medical school and pursuing a career in psychiatry.
+Her research interests are exploring heritable genes associated with mental health disorders.
+In her free time, she loves to spend time with friends and travel.

 Email: schebelj@msu.edu